tklab-tud/uscxml/docs/BUILDING.md

 [TOC]

-@brief This page describes how to build uSCXML from source, starting with either a git checkout or from a downloaded archive.
-The source code is built using CMake, the process of building uscxml is essentially the same on every platform:
+This page describes how to build uSCXML from source, starting with either a git checkout or from a downloaded archive.
+The source code is built using CMake, the process of building uscxml is essentially the same on every platform.

 1. Read the <b>[Platform Notes](#platform-notes)</b> below to prepare your system.
 2. Checkout uscxml into a convenient directory.